likebike/PyHPy/README.txt

 When you're happy with the result, publish your work to nomake.org by running 'make prod' in ~/.

-Files that you put in ~/src/cache will be served with very aggressive Expires Headers caching, which will cause the items to be *permanently* cached on the browser side.
+Files that you put in ~/src/www/cache will be served with very aggressive Expires Headers caching, which will cause the items to be *permanently* cached on the browser side.
 This results in super speeds for the website, but be aware that if you need to push new data out, you need to use a new filename because changes to existing files won't be seen by client browsers.

 You can use some basic .htaccess directives, like the ones from mod_rewrite and mod_headers, and Mime types.
 CGI and PHP are *not* enabled.

+=== NoMake.org File Structure ===

+Life starts in ~/src/apps.
+This is a directory structure of JSON files that serves as a database for the build scripts.
+Here is an example section of the
+directory:

+    apps/
+    apps/aria2c
+    apps/aria2c/app.json
+    apps/aria2c/screenshots.json
+    apps/aria2c/versions
+    apps/aria2c/versions/1.13.0.json

+The above listing shows one app entry: aria2c.
+There is one apps/APPNAME directory for each app.
+Under that, there are several items:

+    app.json --  Some data about the app, including its name, description, homepage, etc.

+    screenshots.json  --  A list of screenshots and their descriptions.

+    versions  --  A directory containing version files.
+The version files contain information such as the package filename, its creation date, and its checksums.

+When you run a 'make' command, the FIRST thing that happens is the ~/bin/create_app_pages.py script runs and turns all this JSON data into TMPL files in the ~/src/www/apps directory.

+So, that's where the ~/src/www/apps pages come from.

+In additon to that, you manually create TMPL, HTML, CSS, and JS (and whatever else) under the ~/src/www/ directory.
+(Just don't put any manual data under ~/src/apps because that is an auto-generated area.)

+The SECOND thing that a 'make' command does is copy (almost) everything from ~/src/www to ~/www/dev or ~/www/prod.
+The file data and metadata (owner, permissions, ACL, and sometimes the modification time (depending on file type))

+So that's how stuff gets from the ~/src/www area to the ~/www area.

+There's one more area that needs some explanation: ~/src/www/d.
+This contains a bunch of synlinks that all point to ~/www/bigfiles.
+A new randomly-named symlink is created daily (and the site is regenerated using this new symlink in the download URLs), and any symlinks older than a month are deleted.
+This allows us to have auto-expiring download links so people don't leech off us too much.

+=== Server Architecture (of Christopher's WebFaction account) ===

-All of this is actually served by the 'addon' user's "mianfeidawang" webserver framework.
+All of this is actually served by the 'addon' user's 'mianfeidawang' webserver framework.
 Communication works like this:

             HTTP             HTTP             Static & .htaccess